 “Imer, this had better be good.
 What’s going on?”

 “Boss, it’s all over the local news here in Chicago.
 The feds raided our Boardcraft Engineering factory and our Sleeping Pigeon Motel operation.
-They’re saying thatf Yilka Kartallozi was killed at the motel.”
+They’re saying that the feds killed Yilka Kartallozi at the motel.”

 “Yilka dead?
 Jesus, Imer, who killed him?”